SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/03-numbers.md

 Sometimes there are non-number values or blanks in a column which may represent errors in data entry and we want to find them.
 We can do that with a `Numeric facet`.

-> ## Exercise
->
-> 1. For a column you transformed to numbers, edit one or two cells, replacing the numbers with text (such as `abc`) or blank (no number or text).
+1. For a column you transformed to numbers, edit one or two cells, replacing the numbers with text (such as `abc`) or blank (no number or text).
-> 2. Use the pulldown menu to apply a numeric facet to the column you edited.
+2. Use the pulldown menu to apply a numeric facet to the column you edited.
 The facet will appear in the left panel.
-> 3. Notice that there are several checkboxes in this facet: `Numeric`, `Non-numeric`, `Blank`, and `Error`.
+3. Notice that there are several checkboxes in this facet: `Numeric`, `Non-numeric`, `Blank`, and `Error`.
 Below these are counts of the number of cells in each category.
 You should see checks for `Non-numeric` and `Blank` if you changed some values.
-> 4. Experiment with checking or unchecking these boxes to select subsets of your data.
+4. Experiment with checking or unchecking these boxes to select subsets of your data.
-{: .challenge}

 When done examining the numeric data, remove this facet by clicking the `x` in the upper left corner of its panel.
 Note that this does not undo the edits you made to the cells in this column.
 If you want to reverse these edits, use the `Undo / Redo` function.

-## Scatterplot facet
+### Scatterplot facet

 Now that we have multiple columns representing numbers, we can see how they relate to one another using the scatterplot facet.
 Select a numeric column, for example `recordID`, and use the pulldown menu to > `Facet` > `Scatterplot facet`.
 A new window called `Scatterplot Matrix` will appear.
 There are squares for each pair of numeric columns organized in an upper right triangle.
 Each square has little dots for the cell values from each row.